psiegman/ehcachetag/README.md

 # EHCache Taglib
 ## Introduction

-EHCache taglib is a taglib that provides a cache tag for jsp pages backed by ehcache.
+The EHCache taglib provides a jsp tag that caches jsp fragments backed by ehcache.

 ## Basic example